 That Ambassador Christopher Stevens and three others were afforded completely ineffective-security for their activities in Libya is unquestionable.
 One only need know that they had asked 120 times for reinforced security, only to have their Special Forces detail taken away, to forge that assumption.
 It is clear that President Obama’s administration, and the normal flow of pertinent information through subordinates was lacking, if one were to assume that protection of life in a dangerous area was important.

-But let’s compare this concern for human life to that which goes on daily when certain staff people go out in public and/or travel.
+Let’s compare this concern for human life to that which goes on daily when certain staff people go out in public and/or travel.
 Let’s take Valerie Jarrett, long time Obama friend and confidante.
 In her role as Senior Advisor to the President of the United States, Assistant to the President for Public Engagement and Intergovernmental Affairs and Chair of the White House Council on Women and Girls, Valerie Jarrett gets a full Secret Service detail.

 What visible difference can you see between Ambassador Stevens and Advisor Jarrett?